-Afterwards, the Chairman thanked Ms. Sy for the presentation for stockholders' consideration, then asked the Corporate Secretary to announce the following voting results:
+The Chairman then thanked Ms. Sy for the presentation for stockholders' consideration and approval, then asked the Corporate Secretary to announce the following voting results:

-For
+Shares Voted Percent of Shares Present/Represented Percent of Outstandin Capital Stock

+2,696,987,600 100 86.30

+Against

 Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock

-2,893,161,600 100 92.58

-Against Shares Voted Percent of Shares Percent of Outstanding Shares voteu Present/Represented Capital Stock -
+The A. Maria and A. Maria

 Abstain

 Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock

-- - -
+- -